Support to Accessible Justice for Women and Men in Albania

 2: The FLA Department in the Ministry of Justice (MoJ) has developed core capacities for setting up and piloting a FLA quality monitoring scheme;

-The project will benefit 4070 Roma and Egyptians, victims of gender based and domestic violence, persons with disabilities as well as vulnerable youth and elderly throughout the project duration (year 1: 700 beneficiaries; year 2: 1260 beneficiaries; years 3: 2110 beneficiaries).
+The project will benefit 8770 Roma and Egyptians, victims of gender based and domestic violence, persons with disabilities as well as vulnerable youth and elderly throughout the project duration (.
 In addition, target groups include the MoJ’s new FLA directory, FLA providers (such as specialized NGOs and grass root organizations), junior lawyers and vulnerable citizens.

 United Nations Development Programme (UNDP) Albania implements the project with its main local project partner, Albanias Ministry of Justice (MoJ).
 Moreover, project partners include NGO providing FLA, district courts, local government units (LGUs), local pro-bono offices, university legal clinics, the commissioner for protection from discrimination (CPD) and people’s advocate (PA), including their local offices, the national chamber of lawyers and their local offices, the European Assistance Mission to the Albanian Justice System (EURALIUS) and the Open Society Foundation in Albania (OSFA).

-FLA centers will be established in 8 district courts geographical areas such as in Durres, Fier, Lezhe, Berat, Korce, Sarande, Pogradec and Kavaja.
+FLA centers will be established in 12 district courts geographical areas such as in Durres, Fier, Lezhe, Berat, Korce, Sarande, Pogradec and Kavaja among others.

 • Assistance to FLA Department in MoJ for setting up and piloting a FLA quality monitoring scheme